Navbar button The Headteacher

 I took over as sport and PE lead at my school in 2016 when we underwent academisation.

-It was a challenging time: half of our PE was being delivered by external agencies and the subject was a very low priority in school.
+It was a challenging time: half of our PE in school was being delivered by external agencies and the subject was a very low priority in school.

 My journey started at a PE network meeting.
 I felt totally inadequate compared to other leads – they were offering so much more and all seemed to know what they were talking about.
 However, rather than feeling downhearted, I came away really inspired by what could be achieved.